surveyjs/survey-creator/docs/End-User-Guide.md

 ## Preview Tab

-The Preview tab allows you to see and take the resulting survey as respondents will do it.
+The Preview tab allows you to view and take the survey as a respondent.

 <img src="images/survey-creator-preview-tab.png" alt="Survey Creator - The Preview tab" width="50%">